pauby/psvagrant/readme.md

+# PSVagrant

+This is a fork of https://github.com/muteldar/posh-git-vagrant-status

 ##posh-git-vagrant-status

 A set of PowerShell scripts which provide Git/PowerShell integration and provide the simple or detailed status of the vagrant machines in the current directory.
 This is a merge of the [posh-git](https://github.com/dahlbyk/posh-git) and [vagrant-status](https://github.com/n00bworks/vagrant-status) repositories